The quality of your energy level is governed by your mitochondria.

 The mitochondrial biochemical processes of a cell are known as cellular respiration.
 Frankincense oil/Olibanum (Boswelia frereana and B. carterii) has traditionally been the essential oil most often used to aid cellular respiration and promote energy production.

 Numerous other essential oils have been studied for their pharmacological effects and shown effective for boosting energy levels, and helping to alleviate mental exhaustion and burnout including:

-Lavender (Lavandula angustifolia) - physical, psycho-emotional and nervous exhaustion, burnout.
+- Lavender (Lavandula angustifolia) - physical, psycho-emotional fatigue, burnout

-Peppermint (Mentha x piperita) - mental and physical exhaustion.
+- Peppermint (Mentha x piperita)- mental and physical fatigue

-Grapefruit (Citrus paradisi) - mental and emotional exhaustion.
+- Grapefruit (Citrus paradisi) - mental and emotional fatigue

-Helichrysum (Helichrysum italicum) - physical, psycho-emotional exhaustion, burnout.
+- Helichrysum (Helichrysum italicum) - physical, psycho-emotional fatigue, burnout

-Rosmary ct. verbenon (Rosmarinus officinalis) - mental, psycho-emotional and physical exhaustion, burnout.
+- Rosmary (Rosmarinus officinalis ct verbenone) - mental, psycho-emotional and physical fatigue, burnout

-Ginger Fresh Root (Zingiber officinale) - physical exhaustion.
+- Ginger Fresh Root (Zingiber officinale) - physical fatigue

-Geranium (Pelargonium graveolens) - physical and psycho-emotional exhaustion.
+- Geranium (Pelargonium graveolens) - physical and psycho-emotional fatigue

 CAUTIONS: Please check individual oils for more information and any cautions.